illinoistech-itm/jhajek/itmd-521/JupyterHub/hub-tutorial.md

 splitDF.write.mode("overwrite").option("header","true").csv("s3a://REPLACEWITHYOURHAWKID/50.csv")
 ```

-You can check the contents of the bucket by logging into Minio @ https://system54.rice.iit.edu/minio/ui/browser with your credentials ,which will be stored in `creds.txt` in the home directory.
+You can check the contents of the bucket by logging into Minio @ https://system54.rice.iit.edu/minio/ui/browser with your credentials, which will be stored in `creds.txt` in the home directory.

 Please refer to the below cheat sheet for read and write file options.
 The directory path will be the path of the MinIO S3 bucket.